SmoothSpatula/SmoothSpatula-ChefImprovements/README.md

 ## Special Thanks To
 * Antiiilluminatisquad and Pacca for suggesting these fixes/changes
+* Raiva on The RoMD for reporting a bug
 * The Return Of Modding Discord

 ## Contact